- Daily & Weekly newsletters

-You cannot miss it; it is the document with a little text and columns in red.
+You cannot miss it; it is the document that has little text and columns in red.
 You can find the model here in Dutch and in French.
-It resembles a lotto form, and just like a lotto form it is scanned.
-Just seeing it is quite disheartening, with columns to complete.
+It resembles a lotto form, and just like a lotto form it will be scanned.
+Just seeing it is quite disheartening, with columns and codes to complete.
 It is all a question of putting the right number or X with the correct code.
 And you get these codes from the draft form.

 It's a guide to filling out the tax return per type of income or expense.
 You need to work out what income goes in what box and with which code and then you copy the codes and the information in the tax return.
 If you work as a freelancer, a self-employed professional or the director of a company, you also need “part 2” (Dutch/French).
 Note that there are no different models per region.

 When you copy the codes on the tax return, a few suggestions from the taxman: